Living on a boat sounds cool, but is it right for your lifestyle?

 As the name would suggest, floating homes are a type of boat that will give you the most house-like boat living experience but they are generally permanently moored and are not convenient to move or travel with.
 They can cost as much as land-based houses to purchase.

 Houseboats offer space for comforts like a full-size fridge and kitchen.
 They’re great for travel in protected waters and in the case of houseboats, can even be beached on the land.

 Sailboats are a bit like the basement apartment of liveaboards and often do not have fridges, showers, or hot water.
 However, they also generally cost a lot less to purchase than motor vessels and you can travel long distances without fuel cost.

-- Catamaran (double-hulled) sailboats allow you to sail around the world in comfort but come with a significant price tag.
+Catamarans are double-hulled sailboats that allow you to sail around the world in comfort but come with a significant price tag.
 The bridge between the two hulls creates plenty of open airy living space up top with bunks down below in the hulls.
-However, not only are they expensive to purchase, they also take up twice the space and pay twice the rent and maintenance.
+However, not only are they expensive to purchase, they also take up twice the space and require twice the rent and maintenance cost.

 The big compromise: creature comforts